Lakshana3/tcl-scripting-vlsi-automation/Module 5/README.md

 | `>&`                   | Redirects both stdout and stderr to a file (used in shell via Tcl) |

 ![image](/Images/D5/1.png)

+Remove output dir and run tclify.

 ![image](/Images/D5/2.png)

+Output after running tclify command is shown.
+Use grep to check for errors in synthesis log file.

 ![image](/Images/D5/3.png)

+Modify the osmp_clock_module instance name in the openMSP430.v top module to create ERROR.

 ![image](/Images/D5/4.png)

+Remove output dir and run tclify.

 ![image](/Images/D5/5.png)

+Output after running tclify command is shown.
+Use grep to check for errors in synthesis log file.

 ![image](/Images/D5/6.png)

+Modify the osmp_clock_module instance name back to how it was.

 ![image](/Images/D5/7.png)

+The .synth.v file is not created yet because of the error.
+So run tclify again.

 ![image](/Images/D5/8.png)

+Next task:

 ![image](/Images/D5/9.png)

+Check if .synth.v file is present and open it.

 ![image](/Images/D5/10.png)

+All the * portions have to be removed.

 ![image](/Images/D5/11.png)

+Use grep to filter out * portions.

 ![image](/Images/D5/12.png)

+Using ``grep  "*" file_name | wc`` to get the word count of the filtered portions and remove all lines containing * as a whole word from the synthesized Verilog file.

 ![image](/Images/D5/13.png)

+Output of the above command.

 ![image](/Images/D5/14.png)

+From the synthesized Verilog file, remove lines containing '*' (as a whole word), then filter and display only the lines that contain a backslash '\'.

 ![image](/Images/D5/15.png)

+Check their word count.

 ![image](/Images/D5/16.png)

+The code should be converted to the right side snippet by removing '\'.

 ![image](/Images/D5/17.png)

 <pre lang="tcl">